 When left untreated, jawbone loss can cause loose or missing permanent teeth.
-At Baton Rouge Periodontics & Implants in Baton Rouge, Louisiana, Kenneth Markle, DDS, Jenny Herman, DDS, and their outstanding staff, offer bone grafting to restore jawbone tissue and reduce further oral health complications.
+At Baton Rouge Periodontics & Implants in Baton Rouge, Louisiana, Jenny Herman, DDS, Barry Biner, DDS, and their outstanding staff, offer bone grafting to restore jawbone tissue and reduce further oral health complications.
 Call the office to learn more, or request an appointment online today.

 Bone grafting is a treatment that rebuilds your jaw after bone loss due to gum disease or other reasons.
 The Baton Rouge Periodontics & Implants experts use various techniques to regrow bone and offer dental implants to replace missing permanent teeth.
 The periodontists have many years of experience in bone grafting and use the most cutting-edge technologies and procedures.

 Your provider may obtain bone grafts from other areas of your body, donated bone from humans or animals, or synthetic (human-made) bone.

 If you have jawbone loss because of gum disease, you’re likely a good candidate for bone grafting.
 Signs of gum disease include bright red gums, receding gums, swollen or tender gums, and bleeding gums.
 Jawbone loss may eventually lead to missing permanent teeth.